-A critical role of LDATs is to engage with their community to put alcohol consumption during pregnancy on the public agenda and to motivate them to take action.
+A critical role of LDATs is to engage with their community to put the benefits of abstaining from alcohol consumption during pregnancy on the public agenda and to motivate them to take action.

 Tips for engaging the community: